 Requirements include attending a one hour lecture and a one hour discussion section each week, participating in relevant community service at a designated site for approximately 4 hours each week, and completing all reading and writing assignments and/or projects.

-SOC 225 is repeatable up to 8 credits, however only one election of SOC 225 can be applied to the Sociology major, LJSC minor, or SHM minor.
+SOC 225 is not repeatable.
 Regular credit exclusions and limitations (i.e. experiential credit limits) apply for Sociology majors, LJSC minors, and SHM minors.